 During that time, there could be more innovations included in PMS.
 But for now, here are a few that are changing the way owners and managers oversee properties.

 Customer management solution

-Despite its name, a property management software is actually multi-faceted, as it incorporates different solutions that are commonly seen as standalone or included in more likely software packages.
+Despite its name, property management software is actually multi-faceted, as it incorporates different solutions that are commonly seen as standalone or included in more likely software packages.
 Take for example customer management.
 This process entails the overseeing of customer information as well as building relationships with them.

 CRM modules can especially help users find customer information immediately.
 Since their information search time is reduced, their productivity is increased.
-With this, organizations can save upwards to $6 million a year, according to research by IDC.
+With this, organizations can save upwards of $6 million a year, according to research by IDC.

 Analytics is an essential aspect of property management, as it provides property managers and owners insights.
 With those insights, they can optimize and improve their services and make sure that tenants experience only the height of comfort.

 But first, businesses have to acquire information from which they can gain insights.
 In property management solutions, those can come from the key financial figures, from the vacancy level, and from the maintenance and hospitality records.
-If applicable, it is also possible to change the property management with carbon footprint data.
+If applicable, it is also possible to change property management with carbon footprint data.

 When those are ready, analytics tools get to work.
 Hence, businesses can extract deeper insights and meaningful patterns.
 This can help them gain a competitive edge in their field since they are able to uncover new opportunities and find answers to questions.

 A property management app can harness this and enable owners or managers to predict when leads are ready to rent, lease, or upgrade their current property.
-Property management software can also use analytics to personalize interactions–gearing the conversation towards tailored offers and services.
+Property management software can also use analytics to personalize interactions–gearing the conversation toward tailored offers and services.
 With this, it is possible to win over more tenants as you show them how to provide great online customer service your way.

 IBM defines automation as the performance of redundant tasks by technology to free up the hands and time of humans.
 While it is thought that automation is set to replace humans, it is actually enhancing their work.